cesarderio/reading-notes/301-reading-notes/class-11.md

 What is the disadvantage of a NoSQL database?

-* It can use up a lot of memory to hold the databses and limit size on documents.
+* It can use up a lot of memory to hold the databases and limit size on documents.

 Bookmark and Review